Grading and Reporting Institute with Tom Guskey

 Reporting student progress through honest and effective grading policies and practices

 Downingtown, PA 19335

 Target Audience: K-12 educators in teams as possible

 Act 45 PIL hours available

-Act 45 PIL Program approval pending.
-The program will be delivered in the format of a community of practice focused on grading and assessment grounded in the introductory 2-day institute at no extra cost.
+Beyond the two-day institute, the program will be delivered in the format of a community of practice focused on grading and assessment at no extra cost.